Freelancingonupwork/laravel-wallet/README.md

 ### Step 8: To run APIs on postman

-For Detail Documentation of APIs use Following reference link:
+For Detailed Documentation of APIs use Following reference link:

 ```
 https://documenter.getpostman.com/view/18373499/2s8YYCtRCE